genevaers/User-Documentation/docs/AdvancedFeatures/WorkbenchConnection.md

 1. TOC
 {:toc}

-At least one database connection name must exist to allow login to the GenevaERS Workbench.
-A database connection name provides the access to a Database where the Workbench stores the metadata.
+At least one database connection definition must exist to allow login to the GenevaERS Workbench.
+A database connection definition provides the access to a database where the Workbench stores the metadata.

 Login and adding new database connections are described here.